 In December, United Way of Santa Barbara County and United Way of Ventura County established the United Way Thomas Fire Fund.
 On January 9, 2018, a winter storm made landfall in Santa Barbara County, dropping more than 5 inches of rain on the charred landscape left behind in the wake of the Thomas Fire and causing devastating flash floods and debris flows.
-To date, 20 fatalities have been confirmed, several more individuals are unaccounted for, and many homes and businesses have been destroyed.
+23 fatalities have been confirmed and many homes and businesses have been damaged or destroyed.

 The staff at United Way of Santa Barbara County are deeply saddened by the recent flood and mudslides that have caused such devastation and loss of life in the community we all love.
 Many of our donors, supporters, family members and friends live and work in Montecito, Santa Barbara and Carpinteria.
 If you have been directly affected, please know we are with you.
 The recovery effort will take a long time but we have hope that our strong community will see this through.